Over 128 years of stability and sharing

 Grant chose prudens futuri as the Gleaner motto, a Latin phrase meaning “thoughtful for the future.”
 As principles for the new society, he chose benevolence, protection and fraternity.
 Gleaners would be brought together to help others while protecting their families in every life event.

-Throughout the 20th century, Gleaner expanded its reach to 13 different states, establishing arbors in six.
+Throughout the 20th century, Gleaner expanded its reach to 19 different states, establishing arbors in five.
 As the Society grew, our Michigan-based headquarters moved from Caro to Detroit, then to Birmingham before settling in Adrian.
 Wherever Gleaner members are located, the values of community service and financial stability are sure to be found.

 Throughout the years, Gleaner has continued to grow and add more products and services for its members.
 On the financial side, assets total over $1.3 billion dollars, ensuring that our certificates are a secure and sound foundation for any financial plan.
 Year after year, we continue to be rated one of the top fraternal benefit societies in the country.

 On the community engagement side, Gleaner also claims many successes.
 The Samaritan program was introduced to Gleaner arbors in 1995.
-Designed to recognize arbors for the benevolent acts and hours of service they perform, Gleaner gives out "Star Awards" and money that arbors donate to their communities based on the number of charitable activities completed.
-During the 2013-14 Samaritan program, Gleaner arbors earned more than $447,798 for community donations and designated beneficiaries received a total of $41,300.
+Designed to recognize arbors for the benevolent acts and hours of service they perform, Gleaner provides funds that arbors donate to their communities based on the number of charitable activities completed.
 Learn more about arbors.